Cruise to the Canaries 2024

 Lisbon was the first stop.

 Gill and I had decided that we would visit the monastery and Pantheon.
-We had researched the possibility of a Tuk-Tuk but the reality was far different.
-They were incredibly expensive and we had to decline a number of times give the persistence of the vendor.
-We walked as far as the main square where we considered the tram but this did not stop at all other than its terminus.
+We had researched the possibility of a Tuk-Tuk and from what we had seen on the Internet thought it to be reasonable, but the reality was far different; an hour ride in excess of 200 euros.
+We had to decline a number of times given the persistence of the vendor; he followed us shouting lower and lower prices but it was still too expensive.
+We walked as far as the main square where we considered the tram but sadly we discover that the tram did not stop at all other than its terminus.

-a few moments in to the ride and we were going the wrong way.
+A few moments into the ride and we were going the wrong way.
 It turns out that there are two monasteries in Lisbon and we were on the way to the other one.
-An interesting conversation resulted in a roundabout route but we arrived at the front of the Church of St Vincente de Fora within which I had been on a previous cruise but this time we noticed the doorway to the adjacent monastery.
+An interesting conversation resulted in a roundabout route but we arrived at the front of the Church of St Vincente de Fora within which I had visited briefly on a previous cruise but this time we noticed the doorway to the adjacent monastery.

-The Pantheon from the roof of the Church of St Vicente de Fora in Lisbon
+The National Pantheon seen from the roof of the Church of St Vicente de Fora in Lisbon.

 The view over Lisbon towards the Sanctuary of Christ the King Statue from the roof of the Church of St Vicente de Fora in Lisbon.